 The study won £ 10.000 from the Environment Now program to launch the project in January 2018, with additional funding from the Santander Big Ideas competition in June 2018.
 Their purpose is to introduce consumer electronic products made from waste materials otherwise destined for landfill.

-Plastic waste is the 85% of the pollution of our beaches around the world and every year only the United Kingdom throws 300 millions of pounds of flexible plastic.
-Flexible plastic (LDPE) consists of plastic bags, bubble wrap and pallet wrapping, which are not accepted by the UK recycling municipalities.
+Plastic waste makes up 85% of the pollution of our beaches around the world, and the UK alone throws away 300 million kilos of flexible plastic every year.
+Flexible plastic (LDPE) consists of plastic bags, bubble wrap and pallet wrap, which are not accepted by UK municipalities for recycling.

 Gomi was co-founded by Tom Meades, Sustainable Designer and Maker based in Brighton.
-Tom told us: "We were inspired by the design process" from the cradle to the cradle ", thinking about the complete life cycle of our products right from the start of the design process.
-With our bluetooth speakers, we want to intercept a stream of waste that would otherwise be buried or incinerated.
-Flexible plastic / LDPE is widely considered to be non-recyclable by municipalities in the UK so we thought it would be the perfect material to exploit and demonstrate that through innovative design this can be invaluable and should not end up as waste that pollutes our environment.
+Tom told us: "We were inspired by the" cradle to cradle "design process, thinking about the complete life cycle of our products from the very beginning of the design process.
+With our bluetooth speakers, we want to intercept a waste stream that would otherwise be buried or incinerated.
+Flexible plastic / LDPE is widely considered non-recyclable by UK municipalities and therefore we thought it would be the perfect material to exploit and demonstrate that through innovative design this can be valuable and does not have to end up as waste polluting our environment.
 Instead, we can turn this material into desirable objects. "

-The loudspeaker consists of three modular components in marbled plastic and is made using a combination of traditional craftsmanship techniques and digital fabrication.
-The speakers are marbled by hand, which means that each product has its own individual aesthetic.
-Each speaker requires about 100 plastic bags to be produced.
+The speaker consists of three modular components in marbled plastic and is made using a combination of handcrafted, traditional and digital fabrication techniques.
+The speakers are hand-marbled, which means that each product has its own individual aesthetic.
+Each speaker requires approximately 100 plastic bags to produce.

 Gomi aims to have free repairs for their products and a free return for recycling.
 The products are designed to be modular, so that they can be easily disassembled and the plastic components can easily be merged into new components for future products without losing any material value.